Frequently Asked Questions

 No. We understand that you are busy professionals and aim to be as flexible as possible.

 Whilst we need advance notice if you are going to be unable to attend a particular module, we will make every effort to find you an alternative venue and date.
 If the alternative dates don’t suit, you can attend the missed module when the programme runs the following year.
-The only restriction is that you need to attend all of the taught modules before you can sit the relevant ESVPS examination.
+The only restriction is that you need to attend all of the taught modules before you can sit the relevant ISVPS examination.

 Online Bitesize CPD